-One of the overheads of AB is the computation time that comes with its policy enforcement engine.
+One of the overheads of AB is the computation time complexity that comes with its policy enforcement engine.
 Every time, when the AB is accessed it will have to go through its policy enforcement engine and check all policies.
-It introduces redundancy, and usability and scalability are reduced.
+It introduces redundancy and usability as well as scalability are reduced.
 Figure 2 shows a solution to overcome the policy engine overhead.